Narcolepsy is the troublesome disorder of the human nervous system. The sufferer has to rely on the alternative ways to mitigate the problem.

 Is Narcolepsy genetic?

 Although this may be true that around 10% cases of Narcolepsy were found to have the family history.
 They have certain variations of HLA complex.
-These complexes were considered to be lowering Hypocretin.
+It is believed that these complexes reduce Hypocretin production.
 Hence initially it was thought to have a genetic cause.

 Provided that narcoleptic individual has abnormal immune system involved, initial belief is shifting now.